pedohorse/BreezeStyleSheets/README.md

 BreezeStyleSheets
 =================

 Breeze and BreezeDark-like stylesheets for Qt Applications.
+Forked from [here](https://github.com/Alexhuszagh/BreezeStyleSheets) to make slight adjustments to stylesheet for my taste

+Description below was left untouched from the forked repo

 C++ Installation
 ================